Fnine99/Portfolio_optimization_app/README.md

 This model is made for learning puposes only and should not be used for investment or decision making.

 # Portfolio risk management
-### An application of Markowitz efficient frontier and modern portfolio theory
+### An application of the Markowitz efficient frontier model and the Modern Portfolio Theory
+In this project I implement the almost complete automation of the portfolio optimization and risk using the Markowitz model.

 ## Usage:
     git clone https://github.com/Fnine99/markowitz_eff_frontier-pmgmt